What to Do If Your Aadhaar Information is Shared Improperly

 You should be alert if you notice any of these signs, as they could mean your Aadhaar details have been improperly accessed or shared:

-- Unexpected Messages or Emails: You receive SMS messages or emails about Aadhaar authentications or updates that you didn’t initiate.
+• Unexpected Messages or Emails: You receive unexpected SMS messages or emails regarding Aadhaar authentications or updates that you didn’t initiate.

-- Unusual Calls or Requests: You get calls or messages from unknown individuals asking for your Aadhaar number or One-Time Password (OTP) for reasons that seem suspicious.
-Remember, official bodies will rarely ask for your full Aadhaar number or OTP over the phone.
+• Unusual Calls or Requests: You receive calls or messages from unknown individuals requesting your Aadhaar number or One-Time Password (OTP) under suspicious circumstances.
+Remember, official bodies will typically not ask for your full Aadhaar number or OTP over the phone.

 Understanding What “Improperly Shared” Means for You

-“Improperly shared” means your Aadhaar information has been given out or accessed in a way that wasn’t authorised by you, or in a way that puts your security at risk.
+“Improperly shared” means your Aadhaar information has been disclosed or accessed without your authorization, or in a manner that jeopardizes your security.
 This could happen if:

 Even if it wasn’t intentional, any sharing outside of secure, authorised channels can be risky.